kanaria69/Mainecoco/README.md

-## I've got a joke about vegetables for you... but it's a bit corny.
+## A ghost walks into a bar and asks for a glass of vodka but the bar tender says, “sorry we don’t serve spirits”